ggarra13/mrv2/README.md

   Click on the More Information text and a Button that says Run anyway or similar should appear.
 Click on it and follow the standard instructions to any Windows installer.
+  One note about the Windows install.
+When asked if you want to add mrv2 to your PATH, it is recommended to answer No to it, as it avoids DLLs conflicts with other applications that use common libraries like FFmpeg or OpenUSD.

 - On Linux, in order to install the .rpm or .deb packages requires your user to